jaateixeira/osbbs/README.md

    \makeatother

+% added by the osbbs script
-% Set the header and footer to be empty
+% to set the header and footer to be empty
 \fancyhf{} % Clear all header and footer fields

+% added by the osbbs script
-% Apply the fancy page style
+% to apply the fancy page style
 \pagestyle{fancy}

 \begin{document}

+% added by the osbbs script
-% Ensure the first page also has no header or footer
+% to ensure the first page also has no header or footer
+% you might want to move this command somewhere else if you wish to keep fancy header or footer in the first page of the document
 \thispagestyle{fancy}

 ```
 Please note removing page numbers, footers, headers can improve the quality of translatation from the LaTeX word to the MS WORD doc or docx format.

 - **osbbs** lets you know when something was added or removed from the document (e.g., main.tex) by using comments (e.g., `% added by the osbbs script`  or  `% commented by the ossbs script`).
 It also adds `% The latex document was minimally processed by the ossbs script (see https://github.com/jaateixeira/osbbs/).` to guide future readers of the modified LaTeX code.

+# Installation

+# Usage

+# Contributors guide